Get Hygge with It on a Cozy Getaway to Ingersoll

 Downtown Ingersoll is home to charming shops, gourmet treats and that local quaintness of small-town Ontario that will really get you in the holiday spirit.
 Start at The Wine Cellar and Cheese Shop to grab a few gourmet Ontario and international cheeses as well as some lovely condiments for your next cheese board (we recommend bringing a mini cooler).

 Next, stroll down to Patina’s Gifts of Art & Craft where you’ll find beautiful scarves to keep you toasty, handcrafted Canadian pottery, beautifully crafted decor and a gift or just about anyone you need to buy for.
-After that, discover two curated antique shops- Louis Lime Vintage and Modern Hipster Antiques- which offer up a trendy selection of uber-cool antiques for your home.
+After that, discover a curated antique shop, Modern Hipster Antiques- which offers up a trendy selection of uber-cool antiques for your home.

 Dwell Urban Boutique, just down the road, is your spot for Scandinavian décor vibes, homeware and those chic wardrobe pieces you didn’t know you needed.

 Dive into a Warm Meal and Snuggle Up

 Where: The Elm Hurst Inn, 415 Harris St. Ingersoll, ON.
 (View Map)